cakephp/docs/en/appendices/4-4-migration-guide.rst

 Plugins
 =======
 - Plugin class names now match the plugin name with a "Plugin" suffix.
-So for for e.g. for a plugin "ADmad/I18n" the plugin class would be ``ADmad\I18n\I18nPlugin`` instead of ``ADmad\I18n\Plugin``, as was the case for CakePHP 4.3 and below.
+For example, the plugin class for "ADmad/I18n" would be ``ADmad\I18n\I18nPlugin`` instead of ``ADmad\I18n\Plugin``, as was the case for CakePHP 4.3 and below.
   The old style name is still supported for backwards compatibility.